Please send me information about this trip

 - OTC pain reliever - bring your own favorite remedy for pain relief

 - Oxygen.
-Most hotels have oxygen tanks in their lobbies and guides will carry small tanks of oxygen on hikes.
+Most hotels have oxygen tanks in their lobbies.
 Some local pharmacies sell an individual size O2 tank for personal use.

 - Coca Leaf.
 Locals believe that drinking coca leaf tea will help and you will find the tea leaves readily available in hotel tea bars as well as restaurants.